jrconlin/bipostal/README.rst

     POST /alias/
     >>> 200 OK {"email": <email>, "alias": <alias>}

+    Create a new alias for the current user.

+    Optionally, an alias can be requested in the POST body:

+        {"alias": <alias>}

     Requires browserid auth.

 ::

     GET /alias/<alias>
     >>> 200 OK {"email": <email>}

+    Get the real email address for the given alias.

     No auth required.